OscarEEC249/JavaSample/README.md

 To deploy just go to the *target* folder on root directory and copy the *mavendemo.war* on the destination server.

-To implement the Application on Microsoft VSTS and Microsoft Azure, go to **vsts-definitions-scripts** folder and follow the instructions.
+To implement the Application on Microsoft VSTS and Microsoft Azure, go to **configurations-definitions-scripts** folder and follow the instructions.